Squiddleton/Megaten/README.md

-      "ultimate": false, // Whether the Persona is the Ultimate Persona of its arcana in the game this data is based on "special": false, // Whether the Persona is a result of special fusions (incomplete) "game": "p5", // The game that this data originates from "evolution": Demon {...}, // The Persona that this evolves into, or null if none "image": Buffer {...} // A buffer of an image of the Persona/demon }
+      "ultimate": false, // Whether the Persona is the Ultimate Persona of its arcana in the game this data is based on "special": false, // Whether the Persona is a result of special fusions (incomplete) "game": "p5", // The game that this data originates from "evolution": Demon {...}, // The Persona that this evolves into, or null if none (getter) "image": Buffer {...} // A buffer of an image of the Persona/demon (getter) }
 ```